Political Psychology, MA

-Any PPS course that is not a required course may be used as an elective.
-Students should see the academic unit for a list of other approved elective courses.
+Students should see the academic unit for a list of approved elective courses.

 Other requirement coursework may be substituted with approval from the program director.
 Substitutions are based on student interest in narrowing their specialization with guidance.
 This program does not seek to replicate existing communications or marketing degrees, but rather harness the political psychology perspective as applied to a variety of potential student interests and careers.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.